-There are many jobs that faced extinction due to development in technology and also with the change in innovation and transformation of science.
-On the other hand, there has been an increase in jobs that didn’t exist the last 50 years.
+There are many jobs that no longer exist anymore due to development in technology and also with the change in innovation and transformation of science.
+On the other hand, there has been an increase in jobs that didn’t exist for the last 50 years.

 1. Bowling pin setter:

-Bowling pin setters were young boys who were employed to stand back at the bowling stand, to arrange the pins after each game of bowling.
-They were originally manual pinsetters whose main job was to clear the rail, take the fallen pins away and to reset the pins for the next game.
-They also had the job of returning the bowling ball back to the player.
+Bowling pinsetters were young boys who were employed to stand back at the bowling stand, to arrange the pins after each game of bowling.
+They were originally manual pinsetters whose main job was to clear the rail, take the fallen pins away and reset the pins for the next game.
+They also had the job of returning the bowling ball to the player.

 2. Human alarm clock:

 The knocker-up always used a short and stout stick to knock on the client’s door or a long and light stick for knocking on windows.
 In return, the human alarm clock would get a few pence every week.
-They would not leave the door or the window, until they made sure that the client had woke up.
-Generally the job was done by older men and women.
+They would not leave the door or the window until they made sure that the client had woke up.
+Generally, the job was done by older men and women.

 These rats were then kept in large tubs or rings, where the rats were eaten by dogs.
 This was a form of entertainment for peasants in 19th century Europe.
 Rat catchers caught rats using their hands and also had specially bred terriers to assist them to catch the rats.

 4. Ice cutters:

-Ice cutting was a flourishing trade in the artic region of Canada and Alaska.
+Ice cutting was a flourishing trade in the arctic region of Canada and Alaska.
 It was the task of collecting and cutting ice and selling them as a commodity for cooling.
 The trade of ice selling was predominant before the age of mechanical cooling and air conditioning technology.
-The ice cutting was usually done by farmers, when their fields would solidify with ice during the winter.
+The ice cutting was usually done by farmers when their fields would solidify with ice during the winter.

-The lamplighter lights the lamp at evening, by using a long stick with a lighted wick at the end and in the morning he extinguishes the flame by using the same long stick with a hook at the end.
-In some countries, lamp lighters also had a role similar to that of a watchman.
+The lamplighter lights the lamp in the evening, by using a long stick with a lighted wick at the end and in the morning he extinguishes the flame by using the same long stick with a hook at the end.
+In some countries, lamplighters also had a role similar to that of a watchman.

 6. Log driver:

 During the 19th century, many log mills were situated near small water bodies that were used to collect the grit from sawing the wood.
-The purpose of the log driver was to direct the logs from the forest to one part of the saw mill.
+The purpose of the log driver was to direct the logs from the forest to one part of the sawmill.
 The log driver directed the logs as if it was cattle.
 Log driving was a popular culture in the early 19th century.

 7. Body snatchers:

-Body snatchers were employed to exhume and dig up dead bodies from graves and burial sites.
+Body snatchers employed to exhume and dig up dead bodies from graves and burial sites.
 The main purpose of body snatching was to sell dead bodies for various purposes like anatomy and dissection in medical schools and hospitals.
 People who were employed as body snatchers were also called as resurrection men or resurrectionists.

 The job of the milkman was to deliver fresh cartons or bottles of milk every day from the dairy, and sometimes it was occasional that the milkman would bring farm products such as ham, butter, eggs, chicken or even sherbets to the customers.
-They would travel from house to house using a low powered vehicle called as a milk float.
+They would travel from house to house using a low powered vehicle called a milk float.

 9. Switchboard operators:

 Instead of direct dial service these days, in the 19th century, multi dial service was present.
 The call had to pass through the operator to get to the recipient.
 The switchboard operators would then connect the jacks containing the source call to the phone plug which had the recipient’s number.
 A majority of the switchboard operators were women and it was a booming business till the invention of automatic switches in the mid-20th century.

 11. Food taster:

 A food taster is a person who would test food by eating it and confirms that it is safe to eat.
-Food tasters were often employed by people who were really important and famous or who were always under the constant threat of assassination.
+Food tasters were often employed by people who were important and famous or who were always under the constant threat of assassination.

 The second responsibility of the food taster was to constantly survey the kitchen and make sure that there is no scope for the introduction of poison in the food.